rnagrik/rnagrik.github.io/_pages/home.md

 I'm a master's student at UC San Diego working in robotics.
 Before this, I graduated from IIT Delhi with a bachelor's in Mechanical Engineering.

-My interests span motion and behaviour planning, SLAM, robot learning, and multi-agents systems with intelligent and safe coordination in complex real-world environments.
+My interests span motion and behavior planning, SLAM, robot learning, and multi-agent systems with intelligent and safe coordination in complex real-world environments.
 I also work as a graduate researcher at the <a href = 'https://erl.ucsd.edu/'>Existential Robotics Laboratory (ERL)</a>.

 During my undergraduate studies, I was part of the Formula SAE team, where I worked on developing the high-voltage battery for our open-wheel racecar.